 First, when we are in pain, we must focus on what God has done, is doing, and will continue to do in our lives.
 This in no way denies that pain and suffering are real.
 In making his point, Peter used a word from which we get our word “lupus,” a painful disease that can bring disfigurement.
 Pain is powerful and debilitating, but it’s not more powerful than God.
 Like a lifeguard station on the shore, a growing relationship with God is the stability we need to persevere through the pain.

 See the Purpose

 Second, we need to see there is a purpose in our pain.
 This focus doesn’t take away the burden, but it makes sense of the burden.
-If we are told to carry a 70-pound ruck sack for 10 miles, we will salute sharply and follow orders.
-But if we are told we are carrying life-sustaining supplies for our family, we would probably run those 10 miles.
+If we receive a command to carry a 70-pound rucksack for 10 miles, we will salute sharply and follow orders.
+But if we know we are carrying life-sustaining supplies for our family, we would probably run those 10 miles.
 The “why” drives the “what.”

 Part of pain’s purpose is to test the authenticity of our faith.
-Like fire that refines gold, pain is used by God to refine us and our commitments to Him.
+Like fire that refines gold, God uses pain, among other things, to refine us and our commitments to Him.
 Quitting is the easy option; staying in the fight for the long haul reveals character that has been tested and proved genuine over time.

 The aches and pains we experience now are only temporary.
 There will be a day when all our pain goes away but until that time, we are called to set the example for a society that seems to have lost its bearings.
 Our experience and understanding of how to persevere through pain is needed now more than ever.